— Boy with Bread, by Ozias Leduc (8 October 1864 – 16 June 1955)

-Given the more intimiste and poetical quality of her novels, Germaine Guèvremont’s (born Grignon) Le Survenant, published in 1945 and its sequel, Marie-Didace (1947), Germaine’s television series could not as popular as Un Homme et son péché, Les Belles Histoires des pays d’en haut, or Séraphin: Heart of Stone, the title of the 2002 movie’s based on Un Homme et son péché.
+Given the more intimiste and poetical quality of her novels, Germaine Guèvremont’s (born Grignon) Le Survenant, published in 1945 and its sequel, Marie-Didace (1947), Germaine’s television series could not be as popular as Un Homme et son péché, Les Belles Histoires des pays d’en haut, or Séraphin: Heart of Stone, the title of the 2002 movie’s based on Un Homme et son péché.
 Le Survenant was nevertheless an extremely successful television series.

 The 138 30-minute televised episodes ran from 30 November 1954 to 30 June 1959 on Télévision de Radio-Canada.
 We rushed to the living-room the moment we heard its theme: Greensleeves.
 In 1957-1958, it was presented under a different title, Au Chenal du Moine.
 Its sequel, Marie-Didace, ran from 25 September 1958 to 25 June 1959 32 60 minute episodes.